 Some post-surgery bruising and swelling is likely to occur.
 You may need to wear an elastic compression garment around the chest for three to six weeks.
 It may take a few months for the chest to settle into its new shape.

 Once recovered, the chest will be tighter, firmer, and more masculine in appearance.
 Exercise and diet are recommended to further tone and enhance your new chest.

-If you’re considering male breast reduction, we encourage you to schedule a consultation with Indiana board certified plastic surgeon Dr. David Robinson in his Valparaiso or Munster Indiana offices.
-With two convenient locations, Dr. Robinson frequently serves local men with gynecomastia, as well as men traveling from Chicago and South Bend IN.
+If you’re considering male breast reduction, we encourage you to schedule a consultation with Indiana board-certified plastic surgeon Dr. David Robinson in his Valparaiso or Munster Indiana offices.
+Give us a call at 219-513-2100 to get started.